 Design principles Motivation Desired Result should be integrated with the active transportation network to support access to and from transit vehicles by different modes. access to the transit system and increase the catchment area of a transit stop.
-Provide priority access to transit vehicles for greater transit efficiency A reliable transit system supports customers with timely, efficient travel with minimal disruptions.
-Increasing transit system reliability can help support transit as a viable alternative to personal vehicles.
-Helps ensure efficiency of transit vehicle movements, thereby increasing the reliability of the transit system and improving the transit user experience.
+Provide priority access A reliable transit system Helps ensure efficiency to transit vehicles for supports customers with of transit vehicle greater transit timely, efficient travel movements, thereby efficiency with minimal disruptions. increasing the reliability Increasing transit of the transit system and system reliability can improving the transit help support transit as a viable alternative to user experience. personal vehicles.